Summer City (Wellington)

-Summer City was a summer entertainment programme staged throughout Wellington the capital city of New Zealand.
-It was run from January 1979 through to 1987 by the Wellington City Council’s Parks and Recreation Department and the Wellington Community arts Council utilising the Department of Labour’s Temporary Employment Programme, the Project Employment Programme and the Student Community Services Programme.
-After the Government's funding ceased the programme was continued by Council directly.
+Summer City was a summer entertainment programme staged throughout Wellington, the capital city of New Zealand.
+It was run from January 1979 to 1987 by the Wellington City Council’s Parks and Recreation Department and the Wellington Community Arts Council, utilising the Department of Labour’s Temporary Employment Programme (TEP), the Project Employment Programme, and the Student Community Services Programme.
+After the Government's funding ceased the programme was continued by the city council directly.

-One of the guiding philosophies was the encouragement of more diverse public use of Wellington’s many parks, reserves and beaches and as a positive inducement for families to conserve energy by remaining in the Capital for their summer holidays.
-It was typified by the “Dell Season”, the anchor point of the programme which attracted annual totals in excess of 100,000 attendees.
-Artists and technical staff were employed with the purpose that they would gain experience and hence future employment.
+Two of the guiding philosophies of the programme were the encouragement of more diverse public use of Wellington’s many parks, reserves, and beaches, and to be a positive inducement for families to conserve energy by remaining in the Capital for their summer holidays.
+It was typified by the “Dell Season”, the anchor point of the programme, which attracted annual totals in excess of 100,000 attendees.
+Artists and technical staff were employed with the purpose of gaining experience and hence future employment.

 Origins: Summer '79.

-The Summer City programme started as a citywide outdoor performing arts festival, Summer ’79—created by Rohesia Hamilton Metcalfe of the Wellington City Council Parks and Recreation Department in the course of her work forming new projects to promote the public parks of Wellington.
+The Summer City programme started as a citywide outdoor performing arts festival, Summer ’79, created by Rohesia Hamilton Metcalfe of the Wellington City Council Parks and Recreation Department in the course of her work forming new projects to promote the public parks of Wellington.

-Taking inspiration from the Artists Co-op's employing of artists in 1978 under the government’s Temporary Employment Programme (TEP), Hamilton Metcalfe arranged full-time employment for four groups of performing artists over the summer of 1979 and set up outdoor events.
-As the programme grew, Graeme Nesbitt and Len Nightingale were employed to help expand the programme and organise events and Dransfield House at 355 Willis Street was converted to office and rehearsal space for the staff and artists.
-Nesbitt added four People’s Park Days, several rock concerts and a programme of Gamelan music and dance.
-Local restaurants and other artists, including several Artists Co-op artists, also contributed to Summer '79 events.
+Taking inspiration from the Artists Co-op's employing of artists in 1978 under the government's TEP scheme, Hamilton Metcalfe arranged full-time employment for four performing groups: Chameleon (a street theatre group headed by Aileen Davidson), Serendipity (a group of musicians headed by Michelle Scullion), Mask Theatre (a group headed by Murray Edmond) and the Gallery Dancers (a group headed by Paul Jendon and Jennifer de Leon).

-The programme opened in the Dell of the on 7 January with a "garden party" that included a full afternoon of family entertainment (theatrical, dance, music, readings) and a temporary outdoor restaurant.
-The programme continued through February 28 including themed events in the Dell at Wellington Botanic Garden every Sunday, performances at the Wellington Zoo and in the Town Belt and the People's Parks Days in the suburban parks.
+Graeme Nesbitt and Len Nightingale were employed to help expand the programme and organise events.
+Dransfield House (355 Willis Street) was converted to office and rehearsal space for the staff and artists.
+Nesbitt added four People's Park Days, several rock concerts, and a programme of Gamelan music and dance.
+Local restaurants and other artists, including several Artists Co-op members, also contributed to Summer '79 events.

+The programme opened in the Dell at Wellington Botanic Garden on 7 January with a garden party that included a full afternoon of family entertainment (theatrical, dance, music, and readings) and a temporary outdoor restaurant.
+The programme continued until February 28, including themed events in the Dell every Sunday, performances at the Wellington Zoo and in the Town Belt, and People's Parks Days in suburban parks.
 The programme's success led to it being continued as an annual summer festival with a new name, Summer City.

-The Parks Department's focus on developing family recreation and promoting more use of the parks reflected the parallel work of Barry Thomas and others to utilise otherwise vacant or under-utilised spaces in the city.
+The Parks Department's focus on developing family recreation and promoting more use of the parks reflected the parallel work of Barry Thomas and others to intervene and utilise otherwise vacant or under-utilised spaces in the city.